 "The question is not whether marijuana is better than existing medication.
 For many medical conditions, there are numerous medications available, some of which work better in some patients and some which work better in others.
 Having the maximum number of effective medications available allows physicians to deliver the best possible medical care to individual patients."

 The US Food and Drug Administration (FDA) stated in an Apr.
-20, 2006 "Inter-Agency Advisory," posted on its website, www.fda.gov:
+20, 2006 "Inter-Agency Advisory," posted on its website, www.fda.gov, and confirmed as current position on Apr.
+9, 2014:

 "Marijuana is listed in schedule I of the Controlled Substances Act (CSA), the most restrictive schedule.
 The Drug Enforcement Administration (DEA), which administers the CSA, continues to support that placement and FDA concurred because marijuana met the three criteria for placement in Schedule I under 21 U.S.C.
 812(b)(1) (e.g., marijuana has a high potential for abuse, has no currently accepted medical use in treatment in the United States, and has a lack of accepted safety for use under medical supervision).